Linux and Unix cp command

 cp file1.txt newdir

-Copies the file1.txt in the current directory to the newdir subdirectory.
+Copies the file1.txt in the working directory to the newdir subdirectory.

 cp /home/public_html/mylog.txt /home/public_html/backup/mylog.bak